Romario-Negreiros/Github-Followers-Tracker-Backend/README.md

 - [x] Create usersController
 - [x] Add user managing routes
 - [ ] Create bot
-  - [ ] Check github profile
+  - [x] Check github profile and get follows and unfollows
-  - [ ] Create a relatory with the changes
+  - [x] Create pdf report with the changes
   - [ ] Send it to the user's email
 - [ ] Schedule a interval to run the bot for each user